5 Christmas Horror Movies For Yuletide Fear

 Warner Bros Pictures

-Black Christmas is arguably the first-ever slasher movie, predating “Halloween” by a couple of years.
+Black Christmas is arguably the first modern American slasher movie, predating Halloween.
 It’s about a sorority that is terrorized by a giggling maniac over winter break.
 The mysterious killer incessantly makes creepy obscene phone calls.
 Of course, he isn’t satisfied with merely talking to the girls.
 He starts getting up close and personal, using a plastic bag, a crane hook, and even a glass unicorn figurine.

 Olivia Hussey plays Jessica, the movie’s final girl.
 She’s dealing with an unwanted pregnancy and an ex-boyfriend who is trying to pressure her into having the baby.
 This is one of the few horror movies with the guts to tackle a controversial political issue.
 Margot Kidder, who later became famous for playing Lois Lane in the early Superman movies, plays Jessica’s rowdy sorority sister, Barb.

 Black Christmas received little attention when it was initially released, but it became well-known after slashers exploded in popularity in the 1980s.
 It was remade twice, in 2006 and 2019.
-Olivia Hussey’s Jess remains one of the better-written final girls in the subgenre.
+Olivia Hussey’s Jess remains one of the most underrated final girls in the subgenre.

 Similar Posts